-ADULT PROTOCOL SKILL EVALUATION SUBJECT: COMPLEX MEDICATION ADMINISTRATIONS

-NAME DATE LEVEL: ParamedicAEMTEMT STEPS 1 st Test 2 nd Test 3 rd Test AMIODARON Έ cations for Amiodarone, and the "six rights".
-B. List the equip pment required to draw up Amiodarone.
-C. List the prob elems with drawing up Amiodarone & administration.
-D. Discuss cont traindications & precautions regarding Amiodarone. foaming pre (i.e., 19 ga.) needle to draw up Amiodarone to prevent F. Discuss the d lifferences in administration in cardiac arrest vs. non-arrest.
-MIDAZOLAN cations of Midazolam, and the "six rights". traindications & precautions regarding Midazolam. issue of drug concentration (10 mg/2ml) with Midazolam. simulated M syringe, demonstrate drawing up an appropriate amount of Aidazolam, and correct administration: 0.4 ml = 2 mg 0.8 ml = 4 mg ng for administration of Midazolam (over 2 minutes).
-E. Discuss timi ng for administration of Midazolam (over 2 minutes).
-1 MARK I KITS B. Explain the each.
-Note: cations of Mark I Kit or DuoDote, and the "six rights". difference between a Mark I Kit and a DuoDote, and how to use : both have same meds and same doses.
-Mark I Kits are in the Ks; DuoDotes are in the Drug Bags. iate PPE.
-If pt. or public safety worker exhibits symptoms of posure, utilize Mark 1 Kit. rk 1 simulation kit from protective pouch.
-E. Hold unit by F. Remove Atro cap will rem oPen Simulator from slot #1 of the plastic clip.
-The yellow safety ain in the clip & the AtroPen will now be armed.
-DO NOT hold EEN tip.
-The needle ejects from the GREEN tip. z position green tip of AtroPen Simulator on victim's outer thigh. until auto-injector fires. for 10 seconds to ensure Atropine has been fully delivered.
-J. Remove 2-PA gray safety c AM Cl Combo Pen Simulator from slot #2 of the plastic clip.
-The cap will remain in the clip, and the Combo Pen will now be armed. ld the unit by the BLACK tip.
-Needle ejects from the black tip.
-K. Grasp unit thigh. and position black tip of the Combo Pen simulator on victim's until auto-injector fires. the for 10 seconds to ensure 2-PAM has been properly delivered.
-N. If nerve ager injections.
-I injections for It symptoms are still present after 5 minutes, repeat ff symptoms still exist after an additional 5 minutes, repeat or a third time.
-If after the third set of injections, symptoms not give any more antidotes.
-Seek medical help. -
+ADULT PROTOCOL SKILL EVALUATION SUBJECT: COMPLEX MEDICATION ADMINISTRAT IONS NAME DATE LEVEL: Paramedic AEMT EMT STEPS 1 st Test 2 nd Test 3 rd Test AMIODARONE A. List the indications for Amiodarone, and the "six rights".
+B. List the equipment required to draw up Amiodarone.
+C. List the problems with drawing up Amiodarone & administration.
+D. Discuss contraindications & precautions regarding Amiodarone.
+E. Use large bore (i.e., 19 ga.) needle to draw up Amiodarone to prevent foaming.
+F. Discuss the differences in administration in cardiac arrest vs. non-arrest.
+MIDAZOLAM A. List the indications of Midazolam, and the "six rights".
+B. Discuss contraindications & precautions regarding Midazolam.
+C. Discuss the issue of drug concentration (10 mg/2ml) with Midazolam.
+D. Using a TB syringe, demonstrate drawing up an appropriate amount of simulated Midazolam, and correct administration: $0.4 \text{ ml} = 2 \text{ mg} \qquad \qquad 0.8 \text{ ml} = 4 \text{ mg}$ E. Discuss timing for administration of Midazolam (over 2 minutes).
+DUODOTE A. List the indications of DuoDote and the "six rights."
+B. Don appropriate PPE.
+If pt. or public safety worker exhibits symptoms of nerve gas exposure, utilize DuoDote.
+C. If nerve agent symptoms are still present after 5 minutes, repeat injections.
+If symptoms still exist after an additional 5 minutes, repeat injections for a third time.
+If after the third set of injections, symptoms remain, do not give any more antidotes.
+Seek medical help.
+EPIPEN ADMINISTRATION A. Evaluate the patient, with attention to S&S of anaphylaxis.
+B. Demonstrate or voice infection precautions.
+C. Obtain the EpiPen auto-injector.
+Indicate when both EpiPens are needed.
+(Indicate Adult and Pedi doses) D Charle the medication for any instance of for all a discussions in the second for all a discussions